blockloop/boar/README.md

         // logs request.id and user.id
         log.WithError(err).Error("error listing items from datastore")
-        // return the error (as-is) to be handled by the global error handler return err
+        // return the error (as-is) to be handled by the global error handler
+        // which will write a 500 internal server error by default. return err
     }

     if user == nil {
-        // err will be seralized as JSON and sent to the client as a 404 with a body
+        // shortcut to a 404 error message with a message to signify that the route
-        // of { "error": "user not found" }
-        return boar.NewHTTPError(http.StatusNotFound, fmt.Errorf("user not found"))
+        // was okay, but the entity was not found return boar.ErrEntityNotFound
     }

+    // if WriteJSON fails for some reason let the global error handler handle
+    // the logging
-    c.WriteJSON(http.StatusOK, &Response{
+    return c.WriteJSON(http.StatusOK, &Response{
         User: user,
     })
 }